KevinTTO5/KevinTTO5/README.md

 # About Me:

-⚡ My name is Kevin, and I am an aspiring Software Engineer pursuing a Bachelor's Degree in Computer Science at the University of Central Florida.
+⚡ My name is Kevin, and I am an aspiring Software Engineer pursuing a Bachelor's Degree in Computer Science at the University of Central Florida.<br/>
-🛠️ I'm currently working on a Senior Project that generates tracking data of people in art galleries to create 3D models of gallery layouts with movement paths and heat zones.
+🛠️ I'm currently working on a Senior Project that generates tracking data of people in art galleries to create 3D models of gallery layouts with movement paths and heat zones.<br/>
-🌱 I'm currently learning CV scripting with Jetson devices and converting Python codebases into C#.
+🌱 I'm currently learning CV scripting with Jetson devices and converting Python codebases into C#.<br/>
-💬 Ask me about computer vision, tracking systems, or building real-world technical solutions.
+💬 Ask me about computer vision, tracking systems, or building real-world technical solutions.<br/>

 ## Socials: